 We will advise you either verbally (via telephone) or in writing (via email) of the outcome of the complaint.
 If you prefer a specific method of contact, this can also be requested when lodging your complaint.

-Urgent complaints differ from regular complaints in that they are referred to the Customer Satisfaction team or an appropriate level of senior management significantly earlier, and are treated with higher priority than normal complaints.
+Urgent complaints differ from regular complaints in that they are referred to the Solutions team or an appropriate level of senior management significantly earlier, and are treated with higher priority than normal complaints.

 We consider a complaint urgent when it concerns any of the following: